 We arrived at Got Harbour at about 10:15 am and waited a short time before boarding the speedboat with our bags.
 There were seats inside and outside in the shade to choose from.
 The guide went around everyone on the boat and asked our names and which hotel we were staying at.
 He also gave us a map of Cat Ba Island which was really useful.
 Within 20 minutes we arrived on Cat Ba Island.

-On arrival at Cat Ba Island, we just had a five wait for another air-conditioned bus to take us the 20 minute trip to Cat Ba Town.
+On arrival at Cat Ba Island, we just had a five-minute wait for another air-conditioned bus to take us on the 20-minute trip to Cat Ba Town.
 We were then all conveniently dropped off at or near our hotels.

 Where to Stay on Cat Ba Island

 Ideally located directly opposite Cat Ba Port overlooking the sea is the aptly named Aroma Cat Ba Sea View Hotel, where I was kindly hosted for a one-night stay.